 How Do I Know if I Need a Root Canal?

-For some people, they never even have symptoms that betray the infection inside a tooth.
+Some people, never even have symptoms that betray the infection inside a tooth.
 It may not be found.
 You may only discover you have one at a general dentistry checkup with Dr. Patel.
-The most common symptom, though, is a pain in the tooth.
+The most common symptom, though, is pain in the tooth.
 It usually comes on suddenly and can be sharp.
 It gets worse when you’re putting pressure on the tooth while biting or chewing.

 Another common symptom is having prolonged sensitivity when your tooth comes into contact with hot or cold food or beverages.
 The gums around the infected tooth can become red, inflamed, and swollen.
 Your tooth may appear discolored.
 It usually looks darker due to the infection present inside the tooth.